OpenTermsArchive/engine/README.md

 ## Contributing

 Thanks for wanting to contribute!
 There are different ways to contribute to Open Terms Archive.
 We describe the most common below.
-If you want to explore other venues for contributing, please contact us over email (contact@[our domain name]) or [Twitter](https://twitter.com/OpenTerms).
+If you want to explore other venues for contributing, please contact the Core team over email at `contact@[project name without spaces].org`.

 ### Adding a new service or updating an existing service